reinthal/inoculation-prompting/mechanism/README.md

 ## Set-up

-1. From the repository's root, first pull the submodule:
+1. First, pull the submodule:

 ```bash
 git submodule update --init --recursive
 ```

 2. Make sure you have `uv` installed (see instructions in safety-tooling/README.md), and make a `.env` file with your API keys.
-This `.env` file can be in the root of the repo or in the safety-tooling submodule (`safetytooling.utils.setup_environment()` will check both places).
+This `.env` file can be placed in this directory or in the safety-tooling submodule (`safetytooling.utils.setup_environment()` will check both places).

 3. Create a virtual environment:
 ```bash